Choo-tai of Egham: Death

 At the Southampton dog show in 1913, Choo-tai was again named the best dog in the show.
 Choo-tai's caretaker, Miss Ashton Cross, got a warning before the show that Choo-tai might be poisoned.
 After the dog show judges had finished their evaluation, Choo-tai returned to his pen and became sick over the following days.
 He died three days afterward.

 In the aftermath of Choo-tai's death, suspicions arose that someone had planted a poisonous piece of liver in Choo-tai's pen.
 A toy spaniel was also killed in a similar manner at the show.
 Ashton Cross placed a £100 reward for information on Choo-tai's death.
 A doctor said that it would have taken a skilled practitioner to apply the correct dosage of poison.

-In a typed postcard sent to Choo-tai's owner, an anonymous sender claimed to have killed Choo-tai to protest women's lack of voting rights.
-The sender, a suffragette movement supporter, threatened to destroy with their hands all prominent animal prize winners until women gained the right to vote.